Sharon-B/Recipe-Box/TESTING.md

     * Intuitive and easy to navigate around the site.

     * Future releases to add more features to keep users interested and offer something new to returning users.

+# Manual Testing:

+Each page was tested and passed under the criteria set out below.

+## All Pages:

+### Header:

+* Displays on all pages.

+    #### Logo:

+* The logo is displayed in the header.

+* Displays on all pages.

+* The logo is a clickable link which returns the user to the home page.

+	#### Navigation:

+* Displays on all pages except the 404.html error page.

+* On mobile devices a collapsed menu is provided, on clicking the burger icon the navigation menu is revealed.

+* On larger devices, from screen sizes 992px and up the navigation menu items appear in the header.

+* Each navigation menu item:

+    * Highlights on hover

+    * Is clickable

+    * Is links to the associated page

+* The current active page is highlighted.

+* For non-registered users the navigation menu items are:

+	    Home, Recipes, Log In, Register & Contact

+* For Registered & Logged in users the navigation menu items are:

+	    Home, Recipes, Profile, Add Recipe, Log Out & Contact

+* For an Admin User the navigation items are:

+	    Home, Recipes, Profile, Add Recipe, Admin Menu, Log Out & Contact

+* The admin navigation menu has an additional dropdown menu called Admin Menu with 3 further navigation items:

+	    Manage Recipes, Manage Categories, Manage Users

+### Footer:

+* Displays on all pages.

+* Contains icons with links to social media pages.

+* Icons highlight on hover.

+* Social Media icons display on all pages except the 404.html error page.

+## Home Page:

+* Displays for all users.

+### Hero Image:

+* Displays a responsive hero image with a welcome message.

+* Displays recipe cards for the last 6 recipes added to the database.

+### Recipe Cards:

+* Provide an overview of each recipe with recipe image, recipe name, timings, recipe description and added by details.

+* The recipe name on each recipe card is a clickable link.

+* Recipe name highlights on hover.

+* Clicking on the recipe name brings the user to the full page of the recipe clicked.

+### Delete/ Edit Buttons:

+* Only display at the bottom of each card if the recipe was added by the logged in user.

+* Buttons highlight on hover.

+* Edit button redirects the user to the Edit Recipe page.

+* Delete button immediately deletes the recipe from the database and displays a ‘Recipe Deleted’ message to the user.